 Whether your student lives on campus or off, they will need groceries.
 Tallahassee has plenty of places to shop in this regard.
 For those new to Florida, let me first introduce you to Publix.
 Publix is a Florida-based supermarket with every department found in most grocery stores including produce, deli, meats, canned goods, seafood, frozen foods, flowers, bread, soda, and stationery, candy, dairy and so forth.
 There are two Publix supermarkets close to campus.
 The other major chain supermarkets you will find in Tallahassee include The Fresh Market and cult-followed Trader Joe’s and Whole Foods.
 For those who have Amazon prime accounts (remember your student discount for Amazon prime), you get discounts including 10 percent off sale items and exclusive deals.
 To get these discounts at Whole Foods, download the Whole Foods app and sign on with your Amazon prime log in info.
 You can show to register cashier or give the phone number associated with your prime membership.

 There is a Target, which is not a Superstore but does carry a fair amount of groceries; including frozen foods.
 Another Target is presently being built on W. Tennessee.
 It is scheduled to open in July of 2018 and provide order pick up, which if it is anything like Walmart’s, will be awesome.
 Walmart provides online grocery shopping.
 Check this out…your student signs up and keeps a running list of what they want/need and when they reach $30 and can’t wait any longer; they choose a pickup time.
-They will get an alert within a few hours when their groceries are ready; then drive up to the store and someone brings it out to them and puts it in their car (or hands it to them if they are not in a car.)
+They will get an alert within a few hours when their groceries are ready; then drive up to the store and someone brings it out to them and puts it in their car or hands it to them.
 It goes on a credit card and could not be more quick or easy.
 Both the Walmart stores on Apalachee and Thomasville provide this service.
-And finally, for those students who prefer to shop in bulk (my son and his roommates are big fans of this), there are Sam’s Club and Costco, which are membership-only warehouse chain stores that sell a variety of bulk groceries, among other things.
+And finally, for those students who prefer to shop in bulk as my son and his roommates do, there are Sam’s Club and Costco, which are membership-only warehouse chain stores that sell a variety of bulk groceries, among other things.

 There are also two other food stores known for being organic and food to table quality stores.
 Earth Fare, a supermarket chain, and New Leaf Market Co-op, which requires a membership, are both worth checking out.